CTI-Buddy/cti-buddy.github.io/_posts/2025-06-13-laptopfarms.md

 ```
 <br />
 This helps with hardware detection, the assumption being that 1) your DPRK employee is working through a laptop farm and 2) said laptop farm uses PiKVMs or TinyPilots for it’s access.
 Depending on your EDR (if you have an EDR), you can dig a little deeper into this theory.

 <br />
 ## Crowdstrike Falcon’s “Unmanaged Assets”
 <br />
 My real-world experience is primarily with **CrowdStrike Falcon**, so that’s the example I’ll focus on.
 After reviewing documentation from other EDR platforms, it doesn’t appear that many competitors offer a feature quite like Falcon’s **Unmanaged Assets**, which collects various data points — including hostnames and MAC addresses — to identify nearby devices on the LAN.
 That said, it’s possible similar capabilities exist under different names or configurations in other tools.
 This isn’t an endorsement of CrowdStrike; I’m simply highlighting a feature I’ve personally used that proved useful in this specific context.

-Anyway – it’s not super clear in publicly available data how exactly this works (a la this [Reddit post](https://www.reddit.com/r/crowdstrike/comments/lf8hms/how_cs_identify_unmanaged_assets/)), but generally speaking you can expect Crowdstrike to look for other neighboring systems that are not checking in to its server to be flagged as “Unmanaged Assets” or “Unsupported Assts”.
+Anyway – it’s not super clear in publicly available data how exactly this works (a la this [Reddit post](https://www.reddit.com/r/crowdstrike/comments/lf8hms/how_cs_identify_unmanaged_assets/)), but generally speaking you can expect Crowdstrike to look for other neighboring systems that are not checking in to its server to be flagged as “Unmanaged Assets” or “Unsupported Assets”.

 <br />
 ![image](https://github.com/user-attachments/assets/48b23cc3-047d-4f4f-995c-d93202f4ff31)

 If you have the product, you can apparently read about it here: <https://falcon.crowdstrike.com/documentation/426/asset-discovery>

 This is the best publicly available screenshot I could get, but essentially various data points about neighboring systems that DO NOT have a Crowdstrike agent installed OR are not checking in to this particular instance are flagged as “Unmanaged”.

 <br />
 ![image](https://github.com/user-attachments/assets/53d2dd4b-78dc-4870-bd0f-ab3612c5711d)
 <br />

 So you can probably imagine how this can be useful.
 In addition to looking up any “Unmanaged Assets” with MAC addresses matching Raspberry Pi’s or TinyPilots, we can also check suspect systems to see if they are on LANs with large rosters of other systems that look like laptops.

 This can be done in either “direction”, meaning you could start with fingerprinted Raspberry Pi’s, see which Managed Asset can see them (and how many), and subsequently identify other laptops on the LAN.
 Alternatively, you could find Managed Assets with large numbers of Unmanaged Assets associated with them.
 In this case, look for “business-y” sounding hostnames.
 “HR-MB001” or “FIN-001”, “OFFICE-DT-204”, “US-BOSTON-ADMIN01” or “NYC-SALES01”.
 Hostnames like this suggest fleet management, rather than the “Matt’s Laptop” sort of thing you might see with a personally owned device. **KEEP IN MIND** that you might just be looking at a WeWork or a Starbucks – but this is still a valid strategy.

 To give a very easy (and on-the-nose) example, let’s say you suspect an employee of being a DPRK operator – on their local LAN, you find Raspberry Pis and 7 other laptops with very corporate sounding names.
 Falcon makes this easy, but this is still partially observable via simple ARP as well.
 In either case, I would absolutely be looking further into this.

 <br />
 ## BSSID + Wigle
 <br />
 Additionally, using the **BSSID** — the unique MAC address of a Wi-Fi access point — opens up a powerful avenue for geolocation, especially when combined with open-source tools like [Wigle.net](https://wigle.net).
 When a laptop connects to a wireless network, the BSSID can often be observed via system logs, network telemetry, or endpoint queries.
 Analysts can take that BSSID and plug it into Wigle’s database, which crowdsources the physical locations of Wi-Fi networks based on prior scans.

 This technique becomes especially valuable in the context of **remote work fraud**, where individuals may misrepresent their physical location — claiming to be based in a certain city or region to meet job requirements or evade scrutiny.
 While it's often difficult for a SOC or analyst to independently verify a user’s actual location, the BSSID provides a quiet but reliable fingerprint of the wireless network the device is connected to.
 By looking up that BSSID on Wigle.net, analysts can often identify the **approximate physical location** of the access point — sometimes down to a building or block.
 This doesn’t guarantee you’ve geolocated the person (they could be using a neighbor’s Wi-Fi or tethering), but in practice it offers a useful signal when evaluating claims of geographic presence.
 For example, if an employee states they are based in Atlanta but their laptop consistently connects through an access point mapped to Malaysia, that’s a flag worth chasing.
 So in that regard, it should be noted that this use-case is specific to shipping the laptop to another location and not specifically within a laptop farm, though geolocation within your respective country should also work (i.e. if they claim to be working out of City A but the BSSID maps to a location in City B).

 <br />
 ![image](https://github.com/user-attachments/assets/d7c9a1b7-8f65-4a5e-9f36-0224613cf5b8)

 <div style="text-align: center;">
   **“Just checking in from Atlanta”**
   </div>

 <br />

 | **Tool** | **Query / Command** |
 | --- | --- |
 | PowerShell (Windows) | netsh wlan show interfaces \| Select-String "BSSID" |